 Actually, it’s not necessarily the wires.
-Many a homeowner has been disappointed to find out that the home he bought that came “pre-wired for cable or satellite” still needs additional wiring outside the walls when it comes to the installation.
+Many a business owner has been disappointed to find out that an upgrade to satellite television brings with it a cost for wiring.
 It’s a real frustration for people who thought they had all the bases covered, especially if the installation requires drilling through floors and ceilings.
 This is a challenge that owners of historic buildings in city centers have dealt with for years.

 That’s right, it’s not their fault.
 It may not be anyone’s fault.
-You might be able to blame the contractors who built the house and the installer for being safe not sorry.
+You might be able to blame the contractors who did the last install and the satellite TV installer for being safe not sorry.
 Most building contractors don’t understand that it’s necessary to use cable that’s been sweep tested to 3GHz and also use those blue-centered high-frequency barrels like the one you see above.
 It’s actually those barrels that are most often the problem, because a contractor will bury one deep in the wall when he runs out of a spool of cable.
 There it will sit causing havoc with your satellite system at the most inopportune time.
 Using the wrong barrel or cable that’s not rated right can be very frustrating because everything will work right when the installer leaves.

-DIRECTV installers have been trained not to use built-in cable because certifying that it’s going to work consistently takes a very expensive piece of equipment and hours of cable tracing, followed by the steps to fix any problems that are found.
+DIRECTV installers undergo special training.
+That training says not to use built-in cable.
+Certifying that older cable will work consistently takes a very expensive piece of equipment.
+It also takes hours of cable tracing, followed by the steps to fix any problems that the tests find.
 It is kind of annoying that DIRECTV structures their installations so that they can be done quickly as opposed to thoroughly but really, using new cable is the number one dependable way to get things done right.

 If you’re doing the install yourself, of course, you have the choice.
-If you want to try to use the cable you have.
+You can try to use the cable you have.
 If you want to go that way, try to find one of the barrel connectors that’s visible and see if it has that blue center.
 If it doesn’t, at least replace every barrel connector you find with one of these.
 This is the right connector and it’s also available in large bags if you need that.
-You can also read the inkjetting on the side of the cable and do a Google search to get its specs.
-That will at least give you some clue as to whether the cable was properly designed for satellite TV use.
+You can also read the inkjetting on the side of the cable.
+Then, do a Google search to get its specs.
+That will at least give you some clue as to whether the cable will work for satellite TV use.

 I know people who use 25-year-old RG59 for their satellite installs and it works fine.
-On the other hand I recently saw a 5-year-old home where silverfish had gotten to the cables and made them useless.
+On the other hand I recently saw a 5-year-old home where silverfish ate big holes in the cables.
+Sadly, it made them useless.
 The one thing I’ve yet to see in all my travels, though, is a general contractor who does it right.
 None of them prewire their buildings properly for satellite TV use.
 Don’t believe them when they tell you it’s all prewired, because you’re just setting yourself up for disappointment.